Frequently Asked Questions (FAQ)

 Riders have the option of riding one day or two days.
 One-day riders are welcome to ride either Saturday or Sunday, and will need to let staff know which day when they pick up their bib number at packet pick-up.

-NOTE: One-day riders who will be riding on Sunday only are responsible for their transportation to the start at Moody Gardens and from the finish at Royal Purple Raceway.
+NOTE: One-day riders who will be riding on Sunday only are responsible for their transportation to the start at Moody Gardens and from the finish in Baytown at the Plantgistix warehouse at the Ameriport Industrial Park.

-One-day riders have the option of purchasing a bus ticket that will take them back to the start at Royal Purple Raceway from Moody Gardens either on Saturday at 6:30 p.m. or Sunday at 9:00 a.m.
+One-day riders have the option of purchasing a bus ticket that will take them back to the start (location TBD) from Moody Gardens either on Saturday at 6:30 p.m. or Sunday at 9:00 a.m.
 The ticket is $35 and includes transportation back to the start for one cyclist, their bike and luggage.
 Reservations for bus transportation should be pre-purchased online as availability is limited.
 Depending on availability and space, tickets may be purchased at the event.

 DURING THE RIDE